-The national Physical Education honorary Phi Epsilon Kappa was founded in 1913 at Indiana University in Bloomington, Indiana.
+The national Physical Education honorary society Phi Epsilon Kappa was founded in 1913 at Indiana University in Bloomington, Indiana.
 The 25th collegiate branch of the organization was founded at the University of North Dakota in 1949 as the Alpha Kappa Chapter.
-This honorary society drew its prospective members from physical education majors and minors at the University, as well as local instructors and coaches at nearby schools.
-Members were exclusively male until the late 1970's as females in the field belonged to a separate honorary.
-Aside from promoting activities related to physical education, such as athletics, intramurals, and conferences, the chapter supported themselves throughout the school year and summer with fundraising from lifeguarding, and coat checks and program sales at campus athletic events.
-The honorary also encouraged philanthropic services, including sporting clinics, local refereeing, and hospitality and coffee rooms.
-The Alpha Kappa chapter received national recognition in the mid 1960s for its exceptional efficiency.
+This honorary society drew its prospective members from physical education majors and minors, and from local instructors and coaches at nearby schools.
+Members were exclusively male until the late 1970s when females in the field belonged to a separate society.
+It promoted activities related to physical education such as athletic events, intramurals, and conferences.
+The chapter supported itself throughout the school year and summer with fundraising from lifeguard duty, coat check services, and program sales at campus athletic events.
+The society also encouraged philanthropic services including sports clinics, local refereeing, and hospitality and coffee rooms.
+The Alpha Kappa chapter received national recognition in the mid-1960s for its exceptional efficiency.

 Subjects (links to similar collections)

 Restrictions: Open for inspection under the rules and regulations of the Elwyn B. Robinson Department of Special Collections.

 Acquisition Note: Source: University of North Dakota Athletics Department.

 Preferred Citation: (Description of Item).
 Phi Epsilon Kappa, Alpha Kappa Chapter Records.
 OGLMC 1423, Box #, Folder #.
 Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota, Grand Forks.